amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_1.md

 NET_TX:          0          0          0          0
 ```

-### 3) System Calls (Syscalls)

-System calls are some predefined functions that a Userspace application can use to communicate with the Kernelspace, there is a lot of system calls, but since here we are focused on the networking part of the Kernel, lets have a look at some of the network related ones:

--

-### Additional concepts
+### 3) Other quick concepts

- - **DMA (Direct Memory Access)** : provides non CPU resources with direct access to the memory, example, when a NIC (Network Interface Card - Hardware) has an Ethernet segmetn that it wants to write to memory, it uses DMA to directly write it to the Memory, without wasting valuable CPU cycles.
+ - **DMA (Direct Memory Access)** : NIC devices are PCIe devices, previously in order to write something to the memory, they had to  interrupt the CPU, so the CPU copies the packet to a register and then write it to memory, DMA provides non CPU resources with direct access to the memory without interrupting the CPU, example, when a NIC (Network Interface Card - Hardware) has an Ethernet segment that it wants to write to memory, it uses DMA to directly write it to the Memory, without wasting valuable CPU cycles, these DMA writing calls coming from the NIC are redirected by the NorthBridge on the moterhboard to the RAM instead of the CPU intresting to read more about memory allocation in this article ["Allocating Memory for DMA in Linux - by BLAKE RAIN"](https://blakerain.com/blog/allocating-memory-for-dma-in-linux).
  - **Ring Buffers** : the NIC and the NIC drivers share a TX and RX ring buffers which basically consists of pointers to the location of packet buffers in the memory, they donot contain data, they are only memory pointers.
  - **Top half and Bottom half** : when a packet is DMAed by the NIC to the memory (DMA is a place in Kernel Memory space where NIC card has access to without need for CPU), an Intrupet (SoftIRQ - Soft Interrupt Request) is sent by the NIC to the CPU informing it that a new packet arrived and waiting to be processed, Top half refers to the actions taken at 1st by the CPU, so instead of stopping everything to process this packet, which can be intrusive, it just acknowledges the intrupt and schedules the Bottom half (whcih is the rest of action that will be taken to process the packet) for later.
  - Context Switching : the process of moving between the UserSpace Context and the KernelSpace context for a process, which consumes CPU cycles.